-The Astoria Scandinavian Midsummer Festival Association is proud to offer scholarships to support youth that keep our Scandinavian heritage alive.
+The Astoria Scandinavian Midsummer Festival Association is proud to offer scholarships to support youth that keep our Nordic heritage alive.
 At least one $1,000 scholarship will be awarded every year to a graduating high school senior.
 If funding allows, additional scholarships or larger amounts may be awarded.
-Winners are announced at their high school awards ceremony as well as at the festival Queen Coronation, on Friday, June 19, 2020.
+Winners are announced at their high school awards ceremony as well as at the festival Queen Coronation, on Friday of the Midsummer Festival.

 The ASMFA Scholarship will be awarded to a graduating senior who meets the following requirements:

 - Has been involved in the Astoria Scandinavian Midsummer Festival as a participant or attendee

 - Has a minimum grade point of 3.00